OutsourcedGuru/vexflow-syn/README.md

 # vexflow-syn
 A synesthesic (relating to synesthesia) approach to coloring music notation in JavaScript by note.

+## Purpose
+The purpose of this is to create a new learning method for teaching musical notation to children, especially the very young.
+The hope would be that this approach will take advantage of neuroplasticity to actually promote synesthesia in the student.
+In my mind, recognizing the color combinations of piano chords could be made easier like this, making a C-maj chord more readily distinguishable from a D-maj, for example.

+## Existing code

 This projects builds on the excellent JavaScript library [https://github.com/0xfe/vexflow](vexflow) by 0xfe.
 See also [http://www.vexflow.com](vexflow.com) for more information and tutorials.
+To work with this project, you'd need some experience working with the way vexflow creates and decorates notation on one or more musical staves, as rendered to an HTML5 canvas.

+## Definition

 Wikipedia defines synesthesia as "a neurological phenomenon in which stimulation of one sensory or cognitive pathway leads to automatic, involuntary experiences in a second sensory or cognitive pathway".